 The best way to learn how to correct and update your records is to get help from your chain of command and to ask your peers for advice.
 NPC will usually publish information on how to fix your records and the Navy Enlisted Forum is also a great resource for asking questions (and giving advice!)
 Remember - keep your records up-to-date and come up with a long term plan on how you will correct, verify and update your records.
 Those that do make it an effort to fix their records have the advantage.

 Back to more familiar territory, most Sailors know that seeking more challenging assignments, getting an education and getting qualifications are good for one's career.
-Questions that crop up are what are the more valid qualifications or assignments.
-As has been discussed in the past via the forum, the answer might depend on your rate.
+Questions that crop up are what are the more valid qualifications or assignments?
+The answer depends on your rate and rank.
 So the best advice will most likely come from your command and in particular, a Chief in the same rate.

 Hopefully, from this page you have gathered a plan of attack on becoming a Chief Petty Officer of the United States (Doesn't that sound nice?).